alialaei1/IOT-RF-WiFi-Bridge-Based-on-ESP32/README.md

 <div align="center"><a href="#"><img src="Images/4.PNG"  width="1200"></a><br></div>

 <br/>
-The system can also be integrated with other smart home devices, such as smart lights and smart locks.
-This allows the user to control the security system and other smart home devices from a single interface.

-Overall, an IoT security gadget based on ESP3 and Tasmota is a simple yet effective solution for detect any unauthorized entry into a place even during power outages.

-### This project has been tested more than 8000 hours...
+### This project has been tested more than 2000 hours...

 ## IoT mobile application for project